defenseunicorns/pepr-docs/site/content/en/v0.47.0/contribute/_index.md

 - All commits must be signed.
 - PRs should have a related issue, except for trivial fixes.

+We take PR reviews seriously and strive to provide a great contributor experience with timely feedback.
+To help maintain this, we ask external contributors to limit themselves to no more than two open PRs at a time.
+Having too many open PRs can slow down the review process and impact the quality of feedback

 ## Coding Guidelines

 Please follow the coding conventions and style used in the project.
 Use ESLint and Prettier for linting and formatting:

 - Check formatting: `npm run format:check`
 - Fix formatting: `npm run format:fix`
+- If regex is used, provide a link to regex101.com with an explanation of the regex pattern.

 ### Git Hooks